Coursework – Online Training – Immersion Programs – Certifications

 When considering technical training programs, one of the most important steps is to be clear about what type of job or field you are pursuing, and the current qualifications needed.
 Consider these as you do your research: job descriptions, informational interviews, networking events, industry organizations, conferences, tradeshows, and hiring fairs.
 Remember to take industry and company size into account, and base your decision on as many data points as possible!

 - Merrimack College Online Small Business Accounting Certificate Program – Gain essential accounting skills that map directly to in-demand jobs in small business accounting and operations.
 This is a 100% online, flexible, supportive and interactive 15-week program covering basic accounting principles; transactional accounting including invoicing, A/P, A/R, and payroll; financial reporting, planning and budgeting; general ledger; QuickBooks and Excel; and many other important topics.
 To help support your transition into a new role, this program also includes access to our job-search readiness webinars and networking opportunities with our recruiting team.
-Join us for an online info session on February 11, 2021.
+Next cohort start date: 8/30/21.
 Scholarships available!

 - NOVA/FlexProfessionals R2: Retool and Return – Designed for professionals who want to re-enter the workforce or transition to the fields of data analytics and cloud computing.
 This program combines Northern Virginia Community College’s tech training in cloud computing and data analytics with free job-search readiness training and access to networking opportunities with our recruiting team.
 The program offers a 10% discount for all students enrolling in these courses.
 If you reside in Virginia and enroll in any of the cloud computing courses, you are eligible to receive Fast Forward financial assistance that requires students to pay only one-third the cost of the program!